yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

-Note that a gap analysis across years cannot be combined with the Between Years or Between Groups and Years difference measures, so you will select the difference measure Between Groups, or, if you have selected percentiles as one of your statistics, you may choose Between Percentiles.
+Note that a gap analysis across years cannot be combined with the Between Years or Between Groups and Years difference measures, so you will select the difference dependent variable Between Groups, or, if you have selected percentiles as one of your statistics, you may choose Between Percentiles.

-### 4.H.
-Regression Analysis
+### Regression Analysis
 Regression analysis is included in the IDE to test for the relationship between one or more independent variables with a dependent variable, with the independent variables controlling for each other.
 The type of